-A will is just a record of what you want to have done with your property in the event of your death.
+A will, or a Last will and testament, is just a record of what you want to have done with your property in the event of your death.
 It doesn't necessarily have to be labeled a will, or be created in any special way.
 You can record it, write it down, or even in some cases, rely on just telling what you want to your family or legal professionals.

 Along with establishing where your property will go, details in wills tell society who you wish to become the guardian of your children.
 A will touches on all the most important parts of life, so while professional help is not legally required, it may be necessary to make sure that things end up just the way you want them.